BYUHPC/sci-comp-course/readings/concurrency-and-parallelism.md

 For example, consider preparing a breakfast consisting of scrambled eggs, muffins, and sliced fruit.
 Some steps must happen sequentially:

 - Cheese must be shredded before being added to the eggs.
-- Muffin dough must be prepared before it is baked.
+- Muffin batter must be prepared before it is baked.

 However, many tasks can overlap in progress: